KongTu/V0sEfficiencies/README.md

 In order to change the InputTag of V0s from different tracking algorithm, to change the "v0analyzerNew" to "v0analyzerHI" as pp to Regit respectively.

+The Ntuple is on Wei's MIT account: /export/d00/scratch/davidlw